networkoptix/nx_open/client/nx_client_desktop/src/nx/client/desktop/event_search/models/readme.md

 ### NotificationListModel
 Maintains information about system notifications, inherits **EventListModel** class that will be refactored in the future (most probably consumed by **NotificationListModel** itself).
-Hold a list of **EventListModel::EventData** structures describing an event for which system notification was received.
+Holds a list of **EventListModel::EventData** structures describing an event for which system notification was received.
 Receives notifications from **WorkbenchNotificationsHandler**.

 ## Model with synchronous fetch-on-demand